War on terror: Afghanistan

-In September 2014, Afghanistan and the United States signed a security agreement, which allowed the United States and NATO forces to remain in Afghanistan until at least 2024.
+In September 2014, Afghanistan and the United States signed a security agreement that allowed U.S. and NATO forces to remain in Afghanistan until at least 2024.
 However, on 29 February 2020, the United States and the Taliban signed a conditional peace deal in Doha which required that US troops withdraw from Afghanistan within 14 months so long as the Taliban cooperated with the terms of the agreement not to "allow any of its members, other individuals or groups, including Al Qaeda, to use the soil of Afghanistan to threaten the security of the United States and its allies".
 The Afghan government was not a party to the deal and rejected its terms regarding release of prisoners.
 After Joe Biden became president, he moved back the target withdrawal date to 31 August 2021.
 On 15 August 2021, the Afghan capital Kabul fell to a surprisingly effective Taliban offensive, ending the war in Afghanistan.
 The US military and NATO troops took control of Kabul's Hamid Karzai International Airport for use in Operation Allies Refuge and the large-scale evacuation of foreign citizens and certain vulnerable Afghans, executed in cooperation with the Taliban.

 On 30 August 2021, the United States completed its hasty withdrawal of its military from Afghanistan.
 The withdrawal was heavily criticized both domestically and abroad for being chaotic and haphazard, as well as for lending more momentum to the Taliban offensive.
 However, many European countries followed suit, including Britain, Germany, Italy, and Poland.
 Despite evacuating over 120,000 people, the large-scale evacuation has also been criticized for leaving behind hundreds of American citizens, residents, and family members.